 Wake up to a strong cup of coffee and a hearty breakfast.
 Today you will take a day trip to the Canadian border.
 Enjoy lunch on a large outcropping of the Canadian Shield.
 Take pictures next to large obelisks marking the border on Monument Portage.
 Return to American Point for another beautiful sunset.

 Day 4: Make several portages to Red Rock and Alpine Lakes

 After breakfast, break camp and load your boats for the paddle through Red Rock Bay towards the trip’s first portage.
 Enjoy the native foliage on the short 10-rod portage.
 Continue paddling south through Red Rock Lake.
 Challenge yourself to one more portage, this time 50 rods, before finding a beautiful campsite on Alpine Lake.

 Day 5: Spend the day fishing, swimming, or exploring the shoreline on this layover day

 Take a slow morning as you settle in for a much-deserved layover day.
 Spend your time exploring the shoreline, fishing, or bird watching.
 Prepare a delicious lunch and learn about the Ham Lake fire of 2007.

 Day 6: Make the final portage of your trip to Seagull Lake

 Rise early and set out for your final portage of the trip.
 After following an easy portage to Seagull Lake, you will see the effects of the Ham Lake fire along the shoreline.
 Set up camp early and have time to enjoy your final afternoon.

 Paddle across Seagull Lake to the access point.
 Help pack up the van and trailer for the ride home.
-Those who use WI's van transportation can expect to return to Minneapolis by that evening.
+Those who use Wilderness Inquiry's van transportation can expect to return to Minneapolis by that evening.